apoorvarajlondhe/PiratesofWeb/README.md

 1. Run the backend application by moving in the backend directory:
     `cd backend`
     `npm start`
-2. Run the frontend application by moving in the backend directory:
+2. Run the frontend application by moving in the frontend directory:
     `cd frontend`
     `npm start`
 3. The backend server will be running on : `http://localhost:5000`